Have you caused an uproar with your scandalous marketing? If so, will aggressively defending it yield dividends?

 Yes, there is a right and wrong choice.

 Probably not.
 The social media comments made by the company made them seem not merely callous, but downright mean-spirited.
-Using such hashtags as #getagrip, and #winning, they asked why they should make the protestors’ insecurities “their problem,” and accused them of being a nation of “sympathizers for fatties.”
+Using such hashtags as #getagrip and #winning, they asked why they should make the protestors’ insecurities “their problem,” and accused them of being a nation of “sympathizers for fatties.”
 Ouch.

 No such thing as bad publicity?

 But what about the spike in revenue?
-Didn’t the response actually help the company?
+Didn’t the response help the company?
 Maybe, maybe not.
-That spike would have likely happened anyway, since the advertisements were not only objected to, but also roundly violated.
-People began to paste their own protests over the offending posters, causing the rest of the public to wonder: What’s the big deal?
+That spike would have likely occurred anyway, since the advertisements were not only objected to but also widely violated.
+People began to paste their protests over the offending posters, causing the rest of the public to wonder, “What’s the big deal?”

-The answer is: nothing, really.
-And it generally doesn’t take long for the public to realize it.
-This is the exact sort of thing that causes a freedom-loving citizenry to get quite riled up, particularly Americans (even though this is a British campaign).
-The ad itself is probably the least interesting thing about this whole fracas – it’s nothing we haven’t seen before, and nothing we won’t continue to see.
 Nevertheless, occasionally even the most unworthy subjects touch a nerve.
-When such a huge and largely unwarranted backlash occurs, sometimes the best course is for the brand to be as bland as possible, and watch how it plays out.
+When such a vast and largely unwarranted backlash occurs, sometimes the best course is for the brand to remain as bland as possible and observe how it plays out.
 Sometimes the public does the work for you.
-After all, the extremely vocal critics were advocating censorship of the ads for an imagined slight.
-However, the Protein World response took the focus off of the proposed censorship, and put it squarely on their inability to handle criticism well.
+After all, the highly vocal critics were advocating censorship of the ads for an imagined slight.
+However, the Protein World response shifted the focus away from the proposed censorship and squarely onto their inability to handle criticism well.

 The short vs. long term